last updated 19/04/2022

 The greatest opportunity

 The survey also asked: What will provide the greatest opportunity related to franchising development in 2021?
-Key themes identified by franchisors and service providers included increased number of potential franchisees (from returning New Zealanders, corporate redundancies and former employees), focus on financial metrics (eg. profitability and costs) and franchisee benchmarking, site and asset availability from failing businesses/ Also mentioned were market share gains from shrinking competitors, leveraging value of being part of franchise system (eg. strong systems and procedures, franchisor support), low interest rate, border opening, growth of the New Zealand brand and local tourism.
+Key themes identified by franchisors and service providers included increased number of potential franchisees (from returning New Zealanders, corporate redundancies and former employees), focus on financial metrics (eg. profitability and costs) and franchisee benchmarking, site and asset availability from failing businesses.
+Also mentioned were market share gains from shrinking competitors, leveraging value of being part of franchise system (eg. strong systems and procedures, franchisor support), low interest rate, border opening, growth of the New Zealand brand and local tourism.

 Dr Callum Floyd of Franchize Consultants observes that many franchise systems have weathered the Covid-19 storm (along with many other changing factors) extremely well over the last 12 months.
 ‘Thinking ahead, the responses highlight the importance of many important franchise system management practices over the year ahead.
-Some of these practices will be business as usual for many franchisors, however, some which are more strategic will need a much close focus to ensure franchise networks continue to be positioned well for the long term.’
+Some of these practices will be business as usual for many franchisors, however, some which are more strategic will need a much closer focus to ensure franchise networks continue to be positioned well for the long term.’
 In the full report, Dr Floyd offers some examples of key management practices for the year ahead.